dhk1349/Vending_machine/README.md

 # Vending_machine
-Making vending machine with Qt creator.
+Making vending machine with Qt creator on linux.